eigenbooks/bayes-missing-manual/_sources/worked-examples.md

   - [Who killed Mr. Boddy](mr-boddy)
   - [The Mony Hall problem](monty-hall)

-- *Weak hypothesis/evidence, unexamined alternative hypothesis:* This theme was first introduced with the [pychic friend](model-comparison) example in the first chapter.
+- *Weak hypothesis/evidence, unexamined alternative hypothesis:* This theme was first introduced with the [psychic friend](model-comparison) example in the first chapter.
 The strength of evidence is an important concept that Bayes theorem can teach us about.
 It is a common logical flaw to assign more strength to evidence than we should because we are contorting the evidence to support a conclusion we want to be true.
 Closely related is the concept that we can only reason about hypotheses that we include in our analysis.
 If you omit the best hypothesis from consideration your analysis will always be sub optimal.
   - [The jealous coworker](jealous)
   - [Alien bookcases](alien-bookcase)